ajhenley/gitbook/variables.md

 Programs would be pretty boring if the only thing you could do was print things on the screen.
 We would like our programs to be interactive.

-Interactivity requires several different concepts working together, and explaining them all at once might be confusing.
-So I am going to cover them one at a time.
+Interactivity requires several different concepts working together.
+Let's go through each one at a time.

-First up: variables!
-If you have ever taken an Algebra class, you are familiar with the concept of variables in mathematics.
+Variables: If you paid attention in Algebra class you may recall the concept of variables in mathematics.
 Programming languages have variables, too, and the basic concept is the same:
 <blockquote>&ldquo;A variable is a name that refers to a location that holds a value.&rdquo;</blockquote>
 <p>Variables in Java have four major differences from math variables:</p>
 * Variable names can be more than one letter long.